Cavitation: Inertial cavitation

 The physical process of cavitation inception is similar to boiling.
 The major difference between the two is the thermodynamic paths that precede the formation of the vapor.
 Boiling occurs when the local temperature of the liquid reaches the saturation temperature, and further heat is supplied to allow the liquid to sufficiently phase change into a gas.
 Cavitation inception occurs when the local pressure falls sufficiently far below the saturated vapor pressure, a value given by the tensile strength of the liquid at a certain temperature.

 In order for cavitation inception to occur, the cavitation "bubbles" generally need a surface on which they can nucleate.
 This surface can be provided by the sides of a container, by impurities in the liquid, or by small undissolved microbubbles within the liquid.
 It is generally accepted that hydrophobic surfaces stabilize small bubbles.
 These pre-existing bubbles start to grow unbounded when they are exposed to a pressure below the threshold pressure, termed Blake's threshold.
 The presence of an incompressible core inside a cavitation nucleus substantially lowers the cavitation threshold below the Blake threshold.

 The vapor pressure here differs from the meteorological definition of vapor pressure, which describes the partial pressure of water in the atmosphere at some value less than 100% saturation.
 Vapor pressure as relating to cavitation refers to the vapor pressure in equilibrium conditions and can therefore be more accurately defined as the equilibrium (or saturated) vapor pressure.

 Non-inertial cavitation is the process in which small bubbles in a liquid are forced to oscillate in the presence of an acoustic field, when the intensity of the acoustic field is insufficient to cause total bubble collapse.
 This form of cavitation causes significantly less erosion than inertial cavitation, and is often used for the cleaning of delicate materials, such as silicon wafers.

+Other ways of generating cavitation voids involve the local deposition of energy, such as an intense focused laser pulse (optic cavitation) or with an electrical discharge through a spark.
+These techniques have been used to study the evolution of the bubble that is actually created by locally boiling the liquid with a local increment of temperature.